BruceChun0820/IELTS-Learning/Speaking Task/People/Tao/People Persuading me.md

 Who he/she was

 * I’d like to talk about my friend **Tao**, who grew up with me.
-* We have known each other since childhood
+* We have known each other for 20 years
+* Because we grew up in the same neighbourhood and studied in the same schools

 When/where it happened

-* **Both of us have been passionate** about basketball for many years
+* **Both of us have been passionate** about basketball since we were kids
-* When we were in high school, we often played together
+* Honestly, I was not very good at basketball at first
 * I still remember one particular competition during high school, I made **several mistakes** during that match, which **eventually caused our team to lose**
 * I was so **frustrated and upset** that I **didn't want to face** my teammates